Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 expect(textNode.getAttribute("x")).toBe("")
 ```

-The tests will error when ran:
+The tests will error when run:

 ```
 BarGraph › given two data points at a particular size › displays 15 in the correct position